Botanical name: Allium schoenoprasum

 Sun exposure: Full Sun

-- For the best growth, the soil should be around 60º to 70ºF.
+- If you are growing from seed, sow as soon as the soil is workable in the spring.
+For the best growth, the soil should be around 60º to 70ºF.

 - Minimal care is needed for fully grown plants.

 - After the flowers bloom, be sure to remove them so that the seeds aren't spread throughout your garden.

 - Plants grow to be 12 to 24 inches tall and may spread a foot across.

 - Remember to divide the plants every 3 to 4 years in the spring.
 Chives are much more productive if divided regularly.
 Allow divided plants to grow for several weeks before harvesting.